hy-atharv/maclincomms/README.md

 </p>
 <p align="center">Running maclincomms for the first time</p>

+### 5.1 First-Time Setup

+When running `maclincomms` for the first time, you’ll begin by creating an account to access the system.
+For enhanced privacy and device-level security, **each instance of maclincomms supports only one registered account per device**.
+Once an account is created on a particular machine, it can only be accessed from that device.
+Likewise, attempting to log into the same account from another device is not supported.
+This model prevents account duplication and ensures that sensitive communication remains bound to a trusted environment.

+---

 <p align="center">
 <img width=600 src="https://github.com/user-attachments/assets/35aa0086-1fd0-4c36-89b7-f04dfce0d5d8" align="center">
 </p>
 <p align="center">Registering with valid username and strong password</p>

+### 5.2 Registering an Account

+To register, you'll be prompted to enter a **valid and unique username** along with a strong password.
+Make sure to follow the username guidelines below:

+- Must be between **5 and 15 characters** in length
+- Can contain **only letters (A–Z, a–z)** and **digits (0–9)**
+- **No spaces** or **special characters** are allowed

+After entering and confirming your password, press `Enter` to complete the registration process.
+Once successfully registered, you’ll be redirected to the **Home Screen** of maclincomms where you can begin exploring its features.